 Vincent P. Ferrera, PhD

-The Ferrera Lab has two main areas of interest:
+The Ferrera Lab has three main areas of interest:

 My lab studies how animals acquire knowledge of abstract relationships.
 Our approach exploits the ability of animals to apply the principle of transitivity to ordered sets.
 A familiar example is the problem “If Andy is taller than Mary, and Bill is shorter than Mary, is Andy taller than Bill?”
 This problem can be presented to animals in non-verbal form and every vertebrate species that has been so tested has shown some ability to learn transitive inference.
 We study this form of learning using computational approaches (reinforcement learning and neural networks), with multi-channel neurophysiology in parietal and prefrontal cortex, and with novel biosensors (see below).

 Focused Ultrasound for Neuromodulation and Targeted Drug Delivery